Check Cashing: How to Do It Without a Business Bank Account

-Money centers are usually willing to cash business checks, but they usually come with fees and require an application.
+Money centers are usually willing to cash business checks, but they typically come with fees and require an application.

 4. Checking Cashing Stores

-The fees charged are usually based on a percentage of the check amount and can be for 5 percent or more.
-For smaller checks, this may not seem like much, but if you use this service often, the fees will add up.
+The fees charged are usually based on a percentage of the check amount and can be 5 percent or more.

 5. Prepaid Debit Card Transfer

-Opening a prepaid debit card can help when cashing business checks.
+By opening a prepaid debit card, you can easily cash business checks.

-Opening a business bank account shows your customers that your business is legitimate, and makes depositing checks much easier.
-Although there’s in-store and online check cashing services that don’t require a bank account, they typically aren’t recommended as a long term financial solution.
+Opening a business bank account shows your customers that your business is legitimate and makes depositing checks more manageable.
+Although there are in-store and online check-cashing services that don’t require a bank account, they typically aren’t recommended as a long-term financial solution.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.